Megan Gaffney: Sevens

-In 2016, she was included in the initial Great Britain Olympic training squad for Rio 2016.
 In 2020, she was one of six female Scottish rugby players selected for the Team GB Sevens training squad for the postponed Tokyo 2020 Olympics.
 The GB Sevens team made headlines by putting Great Britain's men's and women's Olympic Sevens squads on equal pay.

 Personal life

 Gaffney is a former North Berwick High School pupil, who began playing rugby aged seven for the North Berwick RFC Minis.
 At 15, she joined her high school team.

 Outside of rugby, she represented Scottish Schools in under-17 athletics.

 While completing her Masters in Sports Policy, Management and International Development at the University of Edinburgh, she played for the University team.

 The 28-year-old works for the School of Hard Knocks, which delivers life-changing programmes across the UK using rugby, boxing and strongman courses, supported by a curriculum of powerful life lessons.

 In 2020, she was selected from the women's Scottish team to model the homekit for Scotland's new season.

-In 2017, she spent a year travelling in Australia and New Zealand, during which she played for the Manawatū Cyclones.